MIT-DHSZ/mit-dhsz.github.io/_posts/2020-01-30-teams-tutorial.markdown

-# Microsoft Teams

-## Posts tab
+# Posts tab

 The Posts tab can be used as a communication channel between teachers.
 In addition, you can use the Posts tab to:

 - Drag and Drop learning resources
 - Initiate a VC (“Meet Now”)